ipko1996/alphavantage-client/README.md

    - Implemented using **Next.js** server-side rendering (SSR) for faster loading.

 ### 3. **Favorites View**
-   - A separate view where users can see their last five searched stocks.
+   - A separate view where users can see their favorite stocks.
    - Uses **local storage** to store and retrieve the user's search history.

 ### 4. **Error Handling**